 Indigenous Tourism BC is reviewing the gaps that Stakeholders are experiencing with financial relief dollars that are now available, and also tracking short and long term needs that will be required for full business recovery.

-As the BC economy begins to slowly re-open, Indigenous Tourism BC recommends three important steps:
+Indigenous Tourism BC recommends three important steps: